metafates/mangal/README.md

 # Which sources to use.
 You can use several sources, it won't affect perfomance'
 use = ['manganelo']

-# Available options: pdf, cbz, zip, plain (just images)
+# Available options: pdf, epub, cbz, zip, plain (just images)
 format = "pdf"

 # If false, then OS default reader will be used